 Helène Aylon has participated in one-person and group shows in museums and galleries throughout the United States, Europe, and Israel including, among many others, the Whitney Museum of American Art; the Institute of Contemporary Art, Philadelphia; MoMA PS1; the Berkeley Art Museum; the Hammer Museum, Los Angeles: the Aldrich Museum, Ridgefield, Conn.; and the Jewish Museum, New York.

-Works by Helène Aylon have appeared in solo and group shows in museums and galleries throughout the United States, Europe, and Israel. are in the collections of the Whitney Museum of American Art, the San Francisco Museum of Modern Art, the Oakland Art Museum, the Virginia Museum of Fine Arts, the Jewish Museum, New York, the Morgan Library and Museum, and many other distinguished institutions and private individuals.
+She has been the recipient of numerous honors including, among many others, awards from the Pollock Krasner Foundation, fellowships from the National Endowment for the Arts and the New York Foundation for the Arts, and a Lifetime Achievement Award from the Women’s Caucus for Art.
+Works by the artist are in the collections of the Whitney Museum of American Art; the San Francisco Museum of Modern Art; the Oakland Museum of California; the Virginia Museum of Fine Arts; the Jewish Museum, New York; the Morgan Library and Museum; the Hammer Museum, Los Angeles, and those of many other distinguished institutions and private individuals.

 Helène Aylon: Elusive Silver 1969–1973, the artist's first solo show in a New York gallery in forty years, took place in 2019 at Leslie Tonkonow Artworks + Projects.
 Marc Selwyn Fine Art presented her first one-person exhibition in Los Angeles, a survey of works from the 1970s, in January and February of 2020.
 Recent group exhibitions have included Shifting Terrain at the San Francisco Museum of Modern Art (2019–2020) and By Any Means: Contemporary Drawings from the Morgan, The Morgan Library & Museum, New York (2019).